About Youth Homes

-All of our programs are licensed by California Department of Social Services County Care Licensing.
+In addition to being COA accredited, all of our programs are licensed by California Department of Social Services County Care Licensing.
 In addition, Youth Homes was awarded a four-year accreditation by the California Alliance of Child and Family Services, one of only two foster care home providers in Contra Costa County that are accredited by this agency.

 - Who is on your Board of Directors?

 Our Board of Directors consists of highly respected community leaders.
 Click here to link to our Board directory.

 In 2013, an estimated 58,000 children lived in foster homes in the state of California.
 When the courts move a child from his/her home due to abuse or neglect, the child welfare system places that child in a foster care home, preferable with relatives.
 When a safe environment cannot be found among relatives, children enter non-kin foster homes or group homes.
 The long-term goal is safe reunification with parents or another permanent plan, such as adoption.

 Youth Homes assists traumatized youth via emergency shelters, private foster home placement, group homes, and community based counseling.
 We work to find a kinship or foster family to make a long-term commitment to each child.
 Youth 17-20 leaving our care receive ongoing counseling via Aftercare™ Services.
 Mentor Program volunteers provide reliable adult connections for residential and emancipated clients.